 Task 3.1 Integration of anonymous credentials with federated identities (M6-M24):

-his task is to specify techniques and solutions that provide support for the use of qualified anonymous credentials for authentication and authorization of the users through the use of pseudonyms and techniques to ensure unlinkability and untraceability of the activities of the users.
+The goal of this task is to specify solutions that provide support for the use of qualified anonymous credentials for authentication and authorization of the users through the use of pseudonyms and techniques to ensure unlinkability and untraceability of the activities of the users.
 On the other hand, it will develop the appropriate components devised to provide support of qualified anonymous credentials on the online services side by means of the definition and verification of adequate ABAC policies.
 In addition, this task will take care of integrating the proposed anonymous credentials with existing device-centric authentication solutions, such as FIDO.

 Task 3.2 Design and implementation of Trusted Computing software stack for enhanced security of anonymous credential protocols

 This task will leverage trusted computing technologies for enhanced security and privacy of anonymous credentials solutions such as Idemix.
 It will pinpoint the crucial, from a security point-of-view, functionality of anonymous credentials and develop specialized software that will be executed in a TEE using Intel SGX and ARM TrustZone technologies.
 Open source solutions such as OpenTEE and OpenSGX will be considered for development.

 Task 3.3 Integration of qualified anonymity infrastructure with anonymization networks (M18-M36):

 In this task, the developed protocol stack and infrastructure for QA will be further enhanced by incorporating network layer anonymity using the Tor technology.
 This will allow end-users to stay anonymous in the network layer, thus avoiding possible de-anonymization attacks on the network layer.